summeratmosphere/portfolio/README.md

 ## Installation

-No need to install any software, just open index.html
+Installation is not needed. index.html simply needs to be opened.

 ## How to use?

-Use this template to build your own portfolio.
+Template can be used to build a portfolio for the user.